mahlet-tilahun/JobQuest/README.md

-# Simple Job Search Application
+# JobQuest - A Simple Job Search Application

 This is a basic job search web application that allows users to search for jobs, filter, and sort results.
 The application uses the JSearch API from RapidAPI to fetch job listings.